 If you have inadvertently carried out unauthorised building work at your premises, write to Council giving details and ask for advice to resolve the situation.
 In some cases, a building owner may seek to obtain a Building Information Certificate from the Council, to in effect, regularise the unauthorised building work.

 It is an offence to carry out building work or development without the necessary development consent, construction certificate or other approval.

 It is also an offence to carry out building work which is not in accordance with the development approval, complying development certificate, construction certificate or conditions of consent.

 These offences are taken seriously by Council, as they undermine the integrity of the approvals process, result in sub-standard construction and may have a detrimental impact upon the safety and amenity of the occupants, nearby residents and the local area.

-The Environmental Planning & Assessment Act 1979, sets penalties of up to $1.1 million for unauthorised or non-complying development.
-Alternatively, Council can issue an on-the-spot penalty infringement notice for each offence up to $1500 for an individual and $3000 for a company.
+The Environmental Planning and Assessment Act 1979, sets penalties of up to $5 million for unauthorised or non-complying development.
+Alternatively, Council can issue an on-the-spot penalty infringement notice for each offence up to $3000 for an individual and $6000 for a company.

-Council can also order demolition or removal of any unauthorised building work, or order full compliance with development approval, conditions and the approved plans.
+Council can also order demolition or removal of any unauthorised building work, or order full compliance with a development consent, conditions of consent and the approved plans.

 Council’s authorised officers can also issue notices, orders or fines if there has been a breach of other regulatory requirements (i.e. a water pollution incident or placement of articles on a road/footpath without Council's approval).